rancher/terraform-provider-rancher2/docs/resources/cluster.md

 }
 ```

 ### Creating Rancher v2 RKE cluster from template.
-For Rancher v2.3.x or above.
+For Rancher v2.3.x and above.

 ```hcl
 # Create a new rancher2 cluster template